Read

 Subscribe here

-Camila shared her experience leading a legal contingency in Brazil that ended in a lost case, despite having the best experts on board.
-From her story, she highlighted the weight of guilt and the importance of being resilient to move forward.
+Camila shared her story of leading a legal contingency in Brazil—one that ultimately ended in a lost case, despite having top experts involved.
+She reflected on the emotional weight of guilt and the resilient required to keep moving forward.

-At the end of the event, the satisfaction survey clearly revealed the effect the stories shared had on the audience.
-It was not only an emotional and authentic evening, but an experience that left its mark on the way the team perceives failure and vulnerability:
+By the end of the event, the feedback survey clearly reflected the impact these stories had on the audience.
+It wasn't just an emotional and authentic evening—it was an experience that reshaped how the team views failure and vulnerability:

-• 82% of the attendees stated that the event changed their perspective on failure and believe it can generate positive change in the company.
+• 82% said the event changed their perspective on failure and believe it could drive positive change in the company.

-• 85% of those who lead other areas want to replicate these activities in their teams.
+• 85% of those who lead teams wish to replicate this format internally.

-"These types of conversations are necessary if we want more human teams, more honest cultures and more conscious leaders." - Shared Luis Fernando Ramirez
+"These conversations are essential if we want more human teams, more honest cultures, and more conscious leaders." – Luis Fernando Ramírez.

-This Fuckup Nights and FEMSA event demonstrated that when authentic spaces are opened, where failures are no longer a cause for shame, but become tools, stronger teams, more humane leaders and more resilient organizational cultures are built.
+This event with FEMSA proved that when we create authentic spaces—where failures are no longer a source of shame but tools for growth—we build stronger teams, more human leaders, and more resilient organizational cultures.

 Building safe spaces at FEMSA